What Does it Take to Be a Chef or Head Cook?

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

-In 2016, there was an estimated number of 146,500 jobs in the United States for Chef or Head Cook.
+There were about 146,500 jobs for Chef or Head Cook in 2016 (in the United States).
 New jobs are being produced at a rate of 9.6% which is above the national average.
 The Bureau of Labor Statistics predicts 14,100 new jobs for Chef or Head Cook by 2026.
-The BLS estimates 20,300 yearly job openings in this field.
+There will be an estimated 20,300 positions for Chef per year.

 The states with the most job growth for Chef are Utah, Arizona, and Washington.
 Watch out if you plan on working in West Virginia, Maine, or Vermont.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Chefs and Head Cooks is somewhere between $26,320 and $81,150.

 Chefs and Head Cooks who work in New Jersey, Hawaii, or District of Columbia, make the highest salaries.

 How much do Chefs and Head Cooks make in each U.S. state?